Wild Indian (2021)

 Country: United States

-Presented at the Film Center and in our Virtual Screening Room
+Presented in our Virtual Screening Room

 “opens a window to understand the pain that’s been inflicted on indigenous peoples.
 It’s a positive step for anyone willing to take it”